Are you looking for the surest way to get into a University in Nigeria through JAMB without knowing anybody?

 6. Know the catchment areas and ELDs

-Every public University has its own catchment area which favours indigenes of some States with lower cut-off mark and an extra 35% chance of admission.
+Every State & FEDERAL UNIVERSITIES have their own catchment areas which favours indigenes of some States with lower cut-off mark and an extra 35% chance of admission.

 What is catchment area?

-The catchment area of a University refers to both the location of that University and some or all of her neighbouring States.
+The catchment area of a University is the location of that University & other States in the same geopolitical zone or selected region.

 UNIBEN has the following six States as her catchment areas: